-5. Fifth Stage: Disaggregation
+5 Fifth Stage: Disaggregation

-During this stage, raw data are disaggregated based on the classification and coding inputs completed during the data collection process, according to the Saudi Vocational Classification based on The International Classification, The National Classification of Economic Activities, The National Manual of Countries and Nationalities based on The International Manual, and Majors and Education Levels Manual based on (ISCED).
-During disaggregation process, other classifications and coding are also used, such as: data distribution at administrative regions level, qualitative and descriptive classification in terms of gender determination, individual's marital status, or quantitative classification such as income groups.
+During this stage, raw data are disaggregated based on the classification and coding inputs completed during the data collection process, according to the Saudi Standard Classification of Occupations is based on the International Standard Classification of Occupations (ISCO-08); The National Classification of Economic Activities, based on the International Standard Industrial Classification of Economic Activities (ISIC4), the Code of Countries and Nationalities According to Country Codes - ISO 3166; and the International Manual, and Majors and Education Levels Manual based on (ISCED11).
+During disaggregation process, other classifications and coding are also used, such as: data distribution at administrative regions level, qualitative and descriptive classification in terms of gender determination, individual's marital status, and quantitative classification such as income groups.